Buying Your First Mountain Bike – How Much to Spend?

 The first option, and the one most people go for, is just to buy a cheap, but serviceable bike that’ll last 6 months and give you a taste for the sport.
 This is what I recommend for most people that have really never cycled before.

-Many who want to get into mountain biking have literally never turned a pedal since they were 14, but some of their mates are into it so they thought they’d give it a go.
-This is the ideal candidate for a sub £400 bike.
-You want it new, because you wont know how to fix the little things wrong with a second hand bike.
+You want it new, because you wont know how to fix the little things that go wrong with a second hand bike.
 You want it cheap because there’s a 50/50 chance that you’ll ride it 3 times and then never touch it again.
 But, you want it to not be a piece of crap because, on the off-chance that you stick at it and grow to love the sport, you’ll want that bike to last at least 6 months on decent, rough off-road trails before you decide what type of decent bike you want to upgrade to.

 There are a few options for buying this kind of bike.
 For the super-cheap, Tesco actually sell a large range of bikes, including the ever present Raleigh.
 If you find a decent deal on a Raleigh it’ll serve you well.
 Or, you can go a little higher and get one of the entry level big brand bikes.
 The Specialised Hardrock is a great choice, or the Trek 3500.
 Both are great brands with bikes that serve the experts well, so you know you’re in good hands.